Best Value Carbon Fiber Tripod for your camera

 Weight: 3.1 lbs (1.4 kg)

 If you take a lot of travel photos and need a tripod that won’t get in your way, then the MeFOTO Classic should be on your list of things to get.

 Aside from the fact that this product weighs just a hair over 3 pounds (1.4 kg), it also folds up on itself so it becomes even easier to carry around.
-When fully retracted to fit in the included travel case, the Classic measures 15.35 inches (39 cm).
+When fully retracted to fit in the included travel case, the Classic measures 15.35 inches (39 cm) – if you need something even more compact, check out this tripod from Peak Design.

 As far as carrying capacity is concerned, the MeFOTO Classic is very sturdy for its size.
 Official specs put the maximum load limit at 17.6 lbs (8 kg) so it should be able to hoist anything from a mirrorless camera to a full-frame DSLR with a good-sized lens without any trouble.

 Note though, that this MeFoto isn’t rated for heavy loads so it would be advisable to try to keep a close eye on it whenever you’re mounting a beefier camera.

 Other tripods are usually sold without heads but this isn’t one of those.
 The Classic comes with their high-quality Q-series ball head so you get to save a sizeable amount.
 The ball head has three knobs that give you a fair amount of control when setting up for a shot.
 One controls panning, another manages the drag on the ball and the last one locks or releases the ball.